 What is a Square Foot Garden?

 Square food garden involves using sections (square) for the growing.
-It is a very easy way to garden and recommended for beginners.
+It is a straightforward way to garden and recommended for beginners.

 Why a Square Foot Garden?

 The main reason people will do square foot gardens is convenience and lack of space.
-If you are trying to grow a lot of different vegetables, fruits, and herbs, it typically requires spacing everything out properly.
+If you are trying to grow many different vegetables, fruits, and herbs, it typically requires spacing everything out properly.

 It can become a little disorganized and hard to keep track of, plus the spacing means you need a good amount of land in your backyard.

-With a square foot garden, you usually only have about 12 inches per side, so you can have each square foot be a separate crop or plant that you are growing.
+With a square foot garden, you usually only have about 12 inches per side to have each square foot be a separate crop or plant that you are growing.

 It keeps everything contained in a smaller area and separated properly, but letting you grow even with a small amount of land.